ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 If the request includes a Server-Connection-Id header, the proxy is receiving a request to allow the client to forward packets to the target.
-If the pair of this Server Connection ID and the client-facing socket on which the request was received is unique, the proxy creates the mapping and responds with a 200 (OK) response.
+If the pair of this Server Connection ID and the client-facing socket on which the request was received does not create a conflict, the proxy creates the mapping and responds with a 200 (OK) response.
 Once the successful response is sent, the proxy will forward any short header packets received on the client-facing socket that use the Server Connection ID using the correct server-facing socket.
 If the pair is not unique,